-2018 Audi S6
+2018 Audi S6 Review, Ratings, Specs, Prices, and Photos

 The 2018 Audi S6 fills the white space between comfortable mid-size luxury sedan and manned spacecraft.

 The performance four-door hauler can carry a payload of five humans up to 60 mph in 4.3 seconds.
 The S6 is based on the 2018 Audi A6, which we cover separately, but is the only way to get a fire-breathing V-8 planted into the sedan.
+A new A6 is on the way for 2019—a new S6 will surely follow.

-The S6 earns a 7 out of 10 overall score from us, which reflects our opinion of its remarkable speed and handling, and its usefulness as an everyday sedan.
+This S6 earns a 7.0 out of 10 overall score from us, which reflects our opinion of its remarkable speed and handling, and its usefulness as an everyday sedan.
 (Read more about how we rate cars.)

 Don’t mess with success, we say.
 The S6 gets a power-dense twin-turbocharged 4.0-liter V-8 that makes 450 horsepower and 406 pound-feet of torque.
 It’s shifted through a 7-speed dual-clutch automatic and all-wheel drive, which Audi calls Quattro.
 A sport rear differential is available on the S6, which helps the 4,400-pound sedan carve a tidier line through a corner.